theopn/theovim/README.md

 ### Appearance

-Theovim uses `tokyonight-night` from [tokyonight.nvim](https://github.com/folke/tokyonight.nvim) as a default theme.
+Theovim uses `tokyonight-night` from [tokyonight.nvim](https://github.com/folke/tokyonight.nvim) as the default theme.
 You can toggle transparency in `config.lua`.
 This requires you to configure transparency in your choice of terminal emulator or use Neovide.